mariuszmspace/my-links/README.md

 * [oomd](https://github.com/facebookincubator/oomd) - Userspace OOM killer, highly configurable and much improved over the kernel's built in OOM killer -- `C++`
 * [Open19](https://www.open19.org/) - Open data center hardware for standard size racks -- `neat`
 * [OpenBMC](https://github.com/facebook/openbmc) - Framework to build a complete Linux image for a Board Management Controller (BMC), by Facebook -- `C`
+* [PeerTube](https://joinpeertube.org/) - P2P version of YouTube, don't let your videos get taken down, now supports live streaming -- `free as in freedom`
 * [Pi-Hole](https://pi-hole.net/) - Ad and tracking blackhole that covers your entire network with a single device -- `hardware`
+* [PineTime](https://www.pine64.org/pinetime/) - An open source smartwatch -- `hardware`
 * [Privacy Badger](https://www.eff.org/privacybadger) - The best in-browser privacy and anti-tracking tool, by the EFF (donate) -- `Chrome` `Firefox`
 * [PrivacyTools.io](https://www.privacytools.io/) - All in one collection, web site source is on GitHub -- `collection`
 * [Puffer](https://puffer.stanford.edu/) - Re-transmits free over-the-air broadcast television signals received by an antenna located on the campus of Stanford University, USA geo-locked, by Stanford Platform Lab and many others -- `in-browser` `Android`
 * [repl.it](https://repl.it/languages) - In-browser REPLs for a ton of languages -- `in-browser`
+* [RISC-V](https://riscv.org/) - The open source CPU that can run at >5Ghz while using 1/100th the power of a Xeon E7 -- `hardware`
 * [runwhen](http://code.dogmap.org/runwhen/) - Utilities for running commands at particular times, cron on steroids -- `C`
 * [Say What](https://github.com/joshnewlan/say_what) - Using speech-to-text to fully check out during conference calls -- `Python`
 * [scrcpy](https://github.com/Genymobile/scrcpy) - Remote display and control of Android devices connected on USB or TCP/IP -- `C`